 Note 1: Meeting eligibility requirements to apply to the MSAT does not guarantee acceptance.

-Note 2: Graduate Records Examination (GRE) is not required for admission to the CSUN Athletic Training Program.
+Note 2: Graduate Records Examination (GRE) is not required for admission to the MSAT.

 For a downloadable PDF version of the Admission Requirements, click HERE.

-- Submit MSAT Application through ATCAS (link opens in new window);
+- Submit MSAT Application through ATCAS beginning on July 1st, 2021;

 - Cal State Apply- Do NOT apply to Cal State Apply.
 The Cal State Apply supplemental application is for selected applicants only.
 Applicants must be notified of acceptance or a wait list status before completing this application.